 You'll be merging your financial record with someone who has likely had both financial successes and financial missteps.
 Maybe you’ve had some missteps of your own.
 Get it all out on the table.

 Just as every couple is different, so are their views on how to combine finances.
 How you do it will depend on your preferences and those of your partner or spouse.
 It will also depend on each person’s income and ability to contribute.
 There are several ways to share your money, and there’s no right or wrong way to go about it.

 One method is to open a joint checking or savings account.
 Both of you can contribute to the joint accounts based on a percentage of income or a set dollar amount.
-Either way, you’ll need to figure out how to approach everyday purchases, including groceries and toiletries, as well as the bigger purchases such as a vacation or your first home should you decide to purchase one.
+Either way, you’ll need to figure out how to approach everyday purchases, including groceries and toiletries, as well as the bigger purchases such as a vacation or your first home.

-But there’s no need to go all in together.
-If you’re not comfortable combining your finances completely, you can each maintain your personal accounts in addition to a joint account.
-Some couples eventually pool all their finances, while others prefer the flexibility of having a set percentage of their money held jointly while the remainder is held in separate individual accounts.
+If you’re not comfortable combining your finances completely, you can each maintain a personal account as well.
+Some couples eventually pool all their finances, while others prefer the flexibility of having a set percentage of their money held jointly and the remainder held in separate accounts.

 Set a budget

-Pooling your finances means changing the way you think about budgeting .
-Work with your partner to draw up a detailed budget that'll ensure you can pay for your home, car and other essentials, while also allowing room for entertainment and luxuries.
+Pooling your finances means changing the way you think about budgeting.
+Work with your partner to draw up a detailed budget that'll ensure you can pay for your home, car and other essentials.
+Also, allow room for entertainment and the occasional luxury.
 You’ll also need to determine how much each of you should be able to spend before needing to consult with each other.

 It’s never too early to start thinking about long-term goals, whether that means buying a home together or retiring comfortably.
 On the way toward those big plans, it’s a smart idea to set up an emergency fund.